parthian-sterlet/sitega/README.md

 ## Train a model

 andy02.cpp gradually constructs several sitega models, with the numbers of locally positioned dinucleotides (LPDs) assigned according to 3rd, 4th and 5th parameters of the command line (size_start, size_end and size_dif), their default values 10, 90 and 10 define the search of nine SiteGA models - with 10, 20, 30, etc. up to 90 LPDs.
 Selection of the final best model among these {10, 20, 30, .., 90} models is performed by FPR estimated (see file with *{train.txt}* extension, it has the same format as output file of accuracy estimation procedure [FPR_vs TPR table file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt).
-The final sitega model with the minimal FPR at true positive rate (TPR) 0.5 is written in [sitega model file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat)
+The final sitega model with the minimal FPR at true positive rate (TPR) 0.5 is written in input file [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat)

 ## Estimate accuracy for a model

 andy0bsn2.cpp may several times gradually construct several sitega models (parameter 7th num_iterations), but each time use only a part of dataset for training, the rest part of dataset is used to estimate FPR).
-Output [FPR_vs TPR table file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt) represents the table of FPRs for TPR 0.1, 0.2, .. up to 0.9.
+Output file [Table FPR_vs TPR](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt) represents the table of FPRs for TPR 0.1, 0.2, .. up to 0.9.

 ## Set threshold for a model

-sitega_thr_dist_mat.cpp computes the distribition of SiteGA scores, output [Thr vs FPR table file](https://github.com/parthian-sterlet/sitega/blob/master/examples/thr_fpr) represents two columns with thresholds and respective FPRs
+sitega_thr_dist_mat.cpp computes the distribition of SiteGA scores, output file [Table Threshold vs FPR](https://github.com/parthian-sterlet/sitega/blob/master/examples/thr_fpr) represents two columns with thresholds and respective FPRs

 ## Scan test sequences with a model

-andy1_mat.cpp takes ready sitega model and threshold  from input  [Thr vs FPR table file](https://github.com/parthian-sterlet/sitega/blob/master/examples/thr_fpr) and constructs the profile of hits for tested file in fasta format, main output file is [profile file](https://github.com/parthian-sterlet/sitega/blob/master/examples/hit_profile)
+andy1_mat.cpp takes ready sitega model and threshold  from input file [Table Threshold vs FPR](https://github.com/parthian-sterlet/sitega/blob/master/examples/thr_fpr) and constructs the profile of hits for tested file in fasta format, main output file is [Profile file](https://github.com/parthian-sterlet/sitega/blob/master/examples/hit_profile)
 I.e. after the header of each peak with first '>' symbol from zero to several lines respect to separate hits, for each hit a start position, score, strand and whole sequence are printed